MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-assets.md

 > [!NOTE]
 > If there are users that **DO** need access to asset records, you'lll need to create a new role with access to asset records.
 You'll need to do this for each user across each environment that they have access to.

-1. Sign into the environment that has the asset records you want to protect, and then in Settings, select **Advanced Settings**.
+1. Sign into the environment that has the asset records you want to protect, select the **Settings** button, and then select **Advanced Settings**.

     SCREEN SHOT GOES HERE